HEΛP is Coming for your Common Lisp Documentation Needs

 You may see another strange behavior when trying to process a Windows file on a UN*X platform and viceversa; that is, files with CR/LF versus LF for end of line.
 Different implementations may do different things in these cases and this may have an adverse effect on the parsing of documentation strings.
 You are advised to ensure that you are processing a file that is actually in the proper format for the platform you are running on.

-Finally, the HTML5 documentation production is still incomplete and buggy.
+Finally, the HTML5 documentation production is still a bit brittle.

 Disclaimer